 Snapchat geofilters stats

-SnapChat is constantly growing in popularity.
+Snapchat is constantly growing in popularity.
 Image credit: Backlinko

-What is SnapChat Geofilters?
+What are SnapChat Geofilters?

 SnapChat geofilters come in two varieties.
 These are: